rossigee/bitnodes-hardware/README.md

 #### Bandwidth Limit
 ![Bandwidth Limit](https://getaddr.bitnodes.io/static/img/screenshots/4-bandwidth-limit.png?v1 "Bandwidth Limit")

-## Quickstart
-1. Unpack your Bitnodes Hardware.
-1. Plug in the power cord and the Ethernet cable.
-1. Note down the LAN IP address (`LAN_IP_ADDRESS`) and the WAN IP address (`WAN_IP_ADDRESS`) for your Bitnodes Hardware displayed on the LCD.
-1. Using another computer in the same LAN, open the administration page at `http://LAN_IP_ADDRESS:8080` with a web browser.
-1. Click on the **ADMINISTRATION** link at the top-right corner of the page.
-1. Login using `admin` as the password.
-1. Click **CHANGE PASSWORD** to change your password now.
-1. Your Bitnodes Hardware will take a couple hours to sync up with the latest blocks from the network.
-1. Once synced, your Bitnodes Hardware will start to verify and relay new transactions and blocks.

-**WARNING: DO NOT UNPLUG THE POWER CORD FOR YOUR BITNODES HARDWARE BEFORE STOPPING THE BITCOIN CLIENT GRACEFULLY FROM THE ADMINISTRATION PAGE.
-FAILURE TO STOP THE BITCOIN CLIENT GRACEFULLY WILL RESULT IN ITS DATABASE CORRUPTION WHICH WILL LIKELY REQUIRE FRESH DOWNLOAD OF THE ENTIRE BLOCKCHAIN.**

 ## Port Forwarding
 Port forwarding must be configured on your router to allow incoming connections to your Bitnodes Hardware.
 Look for **Port Forwarding** page or similar in your router administration page and add the entries as shown in the table below.